acernus18/serinus/README.md

-# canaria
+# Serinus
-Canaria is a open-source system for configuration dispatching.
+Serinus is a open-source system for configuration dispatching.